Hysocs/Aozora_SDXL_Training/readme.md

 ### Step 2: Launch the GUI

 Double-click the `start_gui.bat` file.
-This will activate the local Python environment and open the AORA Trainer GUI.
+This will activate the local Python environment and open the aozora Trainer GUI.

 ### Step 3: Configure Training